Supported ICs

 Activate physical layer carrier

-• device_idx: The device port index and it is same to “getmac”.
+device_idx: The device port index.
+It is the same to getmac.

 Note

-1. In our kernel driver, the carrier state of the network device (net_device) is off by default, causing the device to not work properly.
-Use the “netifon” command to enable the carrier state, similar to calling the netif_carrier_on function.
+• In our provided kernel driver, the carrier state of the network device is off by default, causing the device to not work properly.
+Use the netifon command to enable the carrier state, similar to calling the netif_carrier_on function.
 Developers should call netif_carrier_on to ensure proper device operation.

-2. In our provided kernel driver, the network device (net_device) has a default MAC address of 00:00:00:00:00:00.
-Use the “setmac” command to configure the correct MAC address.
-Developers must set the correct physical address for the network device.
-Refer to the “getmac” and “setmac” commands for more details.
+• In our provided kernel driver, the network device has a default MAC address of 00:00:00:00:00:00.
+Developers must set the correct physical address for the network device with the setmac command.
+Refer to the getmac and setmac commands for more details.

 Build & Execution